-When you’re traveling a great distance, it makes sense to extend your trip to include other nearby destinations.
+When you’re traveling a great distance, it makes sense to take advantage of proximity to include nearby destinations.
 Combining trips saves you travel time, money, and is more environmentally responsible.
 But these multi-destination trips can be exhausting!
 Whether you’re taking a road trip, traveling overseas, or heading off on a safari, a long trip involves a lot of logistics – travel days, changing accommodations, packing, unpacking, etc. The secret to enjoying these trips is organization.
 A good system will relieve you of much of the stress of multi-destination travel.
-We still have a lot to learn, but share these travel tips on how to stay organized during a long trip.
+We still have a lot to learn, but share these travel tips on how to stay organized while traveling.

 A Place for Everything, and Everything in Its Place

-Your Mom was right.
+Mom was right.
 Designate a spot for everything and you’ll be able to stay organized on a long multi-stop trip.
+You’ll also be able to quickly ascertain if you’ve left something behind!

-Take pictures of your passport, drivers license, and credit cards and send these images to yourself in an email.
+- Take pictures of your passport, drivers license, and credit cards and send these images to yourself in an email.
+Consider sending a copy to a trusted family member at home too.

 Organize your packing for a multi-destination trip

 Absolutely life-changing for a long, involved journey.
 We recommend lightweight colorful cubes like the Eagle Creek Specter line.
-Some of these cubes feature an extra zipper to compress your clothing, a great idea when you’re trying to save space.
+Packing in colorful cubes makes finding things extra easy.
+For underwear and workout wear, we pack in compression cubes.
+These have an extra zipper to compress your things, a great idea when you’re trying to save space.

-Use separate cubes for specific destinations or environments – for example, on our African trip, I put a sundress, tee-shirt, swimsuit, and a cover-up in a small cube for the beach part of our trip.
+- Use separate cubes for specific destinations or environments – for example, on our African trip, I put a sundress, tee-shirt, swimsuit, and a cover-up in a small bright blue cube for the beach part of our trip.
 I didn’t want to be sorting through beachy clothes when trying to get dressed for a 6 a.m. game drive.
+I put the bright blue cube deep inside my duffel until we arrived in Zanzibar.
+Out of sight, out of mind.

-On travel days carry one change of clothing in a small cube in your carry-on.
-It’s good to know you have options if you spill something mid-flight or luggage is delayed getting to your cruise cabin.
+- On travel days carry a change of clothing in a small cube in your carry-on.
+It’s good to know you have options if you spill something mid-flight or if your luggage is lost or delayed.
+Include a swim suit if you’re off on a cruise.
+Luggage is often delayed getting to your cruise cabin.

-Put flight day essentials into a separate small cube- inflatable pillow, cozy sweater, compression socks, etc. – all out of the way during the trip.
+Put flight day essentials into a separate small cube- inflatable pillow, cozy sweater, compression socks, etc. – this cube can be packed out of the way during the trip.

 Packing clothing that stays fresh and serves multiple purposes will simplify your planning.
 For suggestions, read Travel Friendly Clothing for Women.